 If you’re using fixed wireless or satellite NBN (also known as Sky Muster), you won’t be able to access the fastest NBN plans on offer.
 But if you do have a fixed-line connection, and you’re looking to upgrade, we’ve compiled several Premium Speed NBN 100 plans below.

-The following table shows a selection of published unlimited Premium Evening Speed (NBN 100) plans on Canstar Blue’s database, listed in order of monthly cost, from the lowest to highest, and then by alphabetical order of provider.
+The following table shows a selection of published unlimited Premium Evening Speed (NBN 100) plans on Canstar Blue’s database, listed in order of standard monthly cost (excluding discounts), from the lowest to highest, and then by alphabetical order of provider.
 Use our comparison tool above to see plans from a range of other providers.
 This is a selection of products with links to a referral partner.

 If you’re planning to move to the NBN, or simply change plans, you may benefit from the price changes – but only if your service provider adjusts its retail pricing.
 The Australian Communications Consumer Action Network (ACCAN) has welcomed cheaper wholesale NBN pricing, but warns that it’s up it’s up to NBN providers to pass the savings on to customers.